Summer Institute Participant Resources

 McMahon Hall has three laundry rooms available for use by program participants.
 There is no charge for use of the washers and dryers, but participants must provide their own detergent.
 Rooms will be cleaned professionally before and after the participant’s stay, not during.

-Participants may check in at the housing facility any time beginning the morning of Sunday, July 9.
+Participants will check in at the appropriate housing facility the day before the program begins.
 Other summer groups will be checking in simultaneously; participants should expect to encounter delays at check-in.
 A Fordham staff member will greet participants between 9:00 a.m. – 5:00 p.m. with keys and ID cards.
 The security guard on staff will greet those who arrive outside of these hours.
-Students must depart from the housing on or by 10:00 a.m. on Saturday, July 29.
+Students must depart from the housing on or by 10:00 a.m. the morning after the program concludes.
 Students may leave keys with the security guard on staff.
 Please note that there will be a charge for lost or stolen keys, so please keep your key in a safe place.

-McMahon Hall hosts a variety of groups throughout the summer that are very tightly scheduled.
-It will not be possible for any Summer Institute participant to check in before Sunday, July 9 or check out after Saturday, July 29 under any circumstances.
+Fordham University hosts a variety of groups throughout the summer that are very tightly scheduled.
+It will not be possible for any Summer Institute participant to check in or check out other than the designated days under any circumstances.
 If you would like to extend your stay in New York before or after the program, you should secure alternate accommodations before your arrival in New York.

 • As a participant in the Summer Institute, you are subject to all University housing and other rules and regulations.
-Failure to adhere to these guidelines may result in your ejection from McMahon Hall and the Summer Institute program.
+Failure to adhere to these guidelines may result in your ejection from University housing and the Summer Institute program.
 We will review these rules and regulations on the first day of the program, and the Office of Residential Life will provide information at move in.

-All participants will be provided with an ID for access to Fordham’s campus.
+All participants will receive an ID for access to Fordham’s campus.
 It is important to keep this ID card with you at all times.
-Lost ID cards must be replaced for a fee of $25.00.
+Lost ID cards must be replaced for a fee of $25.00 at the student's expense.

 Participants should be advised that New York City has very strict anti-smoking laws.
 It is illegal to smoke in public buildings, public parks, the student dormitory, on beaches and boardwalks, and where marked.
 Smoking is also illegal throughout the subway and bus system, even on outdoor train platforms.